rchuk/nmu_schedule_bot/README.md

 Configuration is provided using environment variables or `.env` file.
 (Look at provided `.env.example`).
 [Telegram bot token](https://core.telegram.org/bots/tutorial), username, password and API version have to be specified.
-Update period can also be configured.
+Update period can also be configured. \
+API version can be found at https://vnz.nmuofficial.com/profile.